 - Cost effective.
 GJP serves clients for less than $3000 per person.
 In Georgia, the cost to incarcerate someone is $18,000 each year.
 Even diversionary courts – like drug courts – are more costly: $5,200.

 Together, these outcomes help lift Georgia’s criminally accused out of poverty.

 GJP’s Core Competencies

-- Over 25 years of experience in criminal justice.
+- Nearly 30 years of experience in criminal justice.

 - Strong community, legislative and judicial system trust.
 Advisory Board includes two former Chief Justices of the Georgia Supreme Court.

 - Partnerships with law schools in Atlanta, Georgia, and around the country including Mercer and Fordham.